An Automotive Electrical

 In the following Wiring Diagram Excerpt of the carbureted 1800, the Marker (also "Parking") Light circuit is shown alone, and below, Ohms Law is used to prove another instance of the bad things we've heard about that company...I don't want it to seem like I'm jumping on the bandwagon, but if they went to the trouble of adding a Fuse on the Marker Light circuit, why would they specify a ridiculously high value which wont give any protection....what were they thinking??

 Volvo 1800 Wiring Diagram Excerpt, showing only Marker Light Circuit, including an inappropriate 35A fuse!

-Note also that Lightswitch representation shown is oversimplified, but that does not affect information presented here!
+Note also that Lightswitch representation shown is oversimplified, but that is a separate issue, which does not affect information presented here!